Funding Your Revocable Trust:

 The Second Question: What About Irrevocable Trusts?

 This situation is a little more complex.
-If you are the Grantor of the trust - you initially funded the trust and you receive any significant benefit from the trust - use your social security number.
+If you are the Grantor of the trust - you initially funded your revocable trust and you receive any significant benefit from the trust - use your social security number.
 If someone else is the trustee of the trust, the answer is still the same.
 Often banks and brokerages will insist that having a separate trustee requires that you have a separate tax id number.
 Unfortunately, they are wrong.
 If the trust is revocable, use your social security number regardless of who is appointed the trustee of the trust.
 If the trust is irrevocable and you are the Grantor - you funded the trust and your receive some financial benefit from the trust, even if someone else is the trustee - use your social security number.

 The Third Question: What if it is a Special Needs Trust?